-Ensuring that your contract has been checked for IR35 and signed by both yourself and the client, you are aiding in the case where a client may cancel a contract.
+Ensuring that your contract has undergone an IR35 review and been signed by both yourself and the client, you are safeguarding yourself in the case where a client may cancel a contract.
 However, if they do cancel a contract for any reason, here’s a guide of what actions you can take.

-What steps to take if a client cancels your contract
+What steps to take if a client wants to cancel your contract

-Due to the nature of contracting, it does come with an array of benefits such as being your own boss and deciding when, where and how you work but a notice period is not one of them.
-Although if you wish, notice rights can be included within the contract.
+Due to the nature of contracting, you’re entitled to an array of benefits such as being your own boss and deciding when, where and how you work.
+Having a notice period is not one of these benefits – unless you and the client have specifically agreed to the inclusion of a notice right within the contract.
 If you have chosen to find your contract through a recruitment agency, then they can help with drafting up a contract and making sure that a notice period is included.

 On some occasions, the contract may not have been signed or provided at all and in this instance, if you have already started the work for the client and can provide evidence through timesheets, emails and meeting notes, then English Contract Law may apply.

-As a contractor you have very few employment rights, bearing in mind that you aren’t a permanent employee, you do however receive a different batch of benefits such as choosing when, where and how you work and being your own boss.
+As a contractor you have very few employment rights.
+Bearing in mind that you aren’t a permanent employee, you do receive a different batch of benefits such as choosing when, where and how you work – and being your own boss.

-However, if you’re still unsure, here are some rights you do have as a contractor.
+However, if you’re still unsure, here are some rights you have as a contractor.